 Hiring an editor will also earn you a confidant and a booster in an endeavor that can occasionally be isolating, tedious and daunting.
 Even the best of us need some sympathy and encouragement, and an editor will be there to motivate and help you see the forest for the trees when the task becomes bewildering.

-If you need help with a writing project, then please contact me at email@example.com so we can discuss your work.
-I’m particularly interested in novels and non-fiction works concerning science, history, travel, politics, outdoor adventure and ecology, but I’m open to just about anything that could use some polish.
+If you need help with a project, then please contact me at firstname.lastname@example.org so we can discuss your writing.
+I’m particularly interested in novels of all kinds and non-fiction works concerning science, history, travel, politics, outdoor adventure and ecology.

 Thanks for your consideration.
 I hope to work with you soon!